WORKING WITH DG ECHO AS AN INTERNATIONAL ORGANISATION | 2014 - 2020

 The lead partner is responsible for the financial reporting to ECHO.
 The exchanges rate for costs incurred by implementing partners/consortium members is an internal matter agreed upon the lead partner and other members.

 CONVERSION BETWEEN THE HQ CURRENCY AND OTHER CURRENCIES USED FOR THE ACTION

-The way that a Humanitarian Organisation converts other currencies used in the implementation of the Action (e.g. Dollars or local currencies in countries of implementation) into the currency of its general accounts at HQ (e.g. Euros or Pounds Sterling) is primarily an internal matter which must be performed in compliance with the Organisation's usual accounting practices and foreign exchange rules.
+The way that a partner converts other currencies used in the implementation of the Action (e.g. local currencies in countries of implementation) into the currency of its general accounts at HQ (e.g. US dollars or Swiss Francs etc.) is primarily an internal matter which must be performed in compliance with the Organisation's usual accounting practices, examined in the Pillars Assessment exercise, and foreign exchange rules.

 There are different systems for recording expenditure in different currencies, for example using the rate on the first day of the month, the rate on the actual day or weighted monthly averages.

 The partner may decide which conversion method to apply in a given Action on the condition that the foreign exchange conversion system:

 is applied consistently throughout the whole Action, to all types of transactions and funding sources;

 can be evidenced (i.e. the decision/policy is documented in writing) for purposes of any future verification.